trodrigueza/tangram/README.md

 # tangram

 # How to win?
-You have to complete all the silhouttes with the tangram figures.
+You have to complete all the silhouttes with the tangram figures leaving no white space.

 # How to play?
-You need a mouse or a keyboard, with the mouse you just drag the pieces and rotate them with the mouse's wheel.
+You need a mouse or a keyboard.
+With the mouse you just drag the pieces and rotate them with the mouse's wheel.
 With the keyboard, you can select the figures with the numbers (1-7), move them fastly with wasd or slowly with the arrow keys and rotate them with q and e.

 # Creating levels